Contraception in Women with Cardiovascular Risk Factors

 Cardiovascular risk factors include hypertension, diabetes, obesity, smoking and increasing age, and may limit options for contraception, particularly hormonal methods.

 Hypertension: Implants, intrauterine systems, and progestin-only pills do not appear to have increased risk of cardiovascular or cerebrovascular events in women with hypertension.
-Depo-medroxyprogesterone (DMPA) can generally be used in women with hypertension, except for those with severe hypertension (systolic ≥ 160 mm Hg or diastolic ≥ 100 mm Hg) or vascular disease US Medical Eligibility Criteria (USMEC) Category 3, meaning theoretical or proven risk generally outweighs the benefit).
+Depo-medroxyprogesterone (DMPA) can generally be used in women with hypertension, except for those with severe hypertension (systolic ≥ 160 mm Hg or diastolic ≥ 100 mm Hg) or vascular disease US Medical Eligibility Criteria (USMEC) Category 3, meaning theoretical or proven risk generally outweighs the benefit.
 In women with hypertension, combined hormonal contraceptives (CHCs) use is associated with a higher risk of stroke and acute myocardial infarction compared to non-use.
 If CHC’s are used, blood pressure should be measured before initiating this method.
 In a systematic review, those patients who did not have blood pressure measurements before starting CHCs had a higher risk of acute myocardial infarction or ischemic stroke compared to women in whom blood pressure was measured.
 Women with adequately controlled hypertension or hypertension with systolic BP of 140 – 159 mm Hg or diastolic BP 90 – 99 mm Hg is USMEC Category 3.
-Women with systolic BP > 160 mm Hg or diastolic BP > 100 mm Hg is a USMEC Category 4.
+Women with systolic BP > 160 mm Hg or diastolic BP > 100 mm Hg is a USMEC Category 4, meaning the method poses an unacceptable health risk and should not be used.

 Smoking: POC and non-hormonal contraception are preferred.
 CHC use is associated with both an age and dose-related increased risk of myocardial infarction, so they should not be used in patients who smoke and are 35 or older.

-Multiple risk factors: Non-hormonal contraceptive methods include the copper IUD, barrier methods, and female and male sterilization.
+Multiple risk factors: Non-hormonal contraceptive methods include the copper IUD, barrier methods, and female and male sterilization are preferred.
 These methods, as well emergency contraception, are safe and can be used without restriction in patients with cardiovascular risk factors.
-Generally, POCs and non-hormonal contraception represent a safe alternative, although DMPA should be used with caution.
+Generally, POCs and non-hormonal contraception represent a safe alternative.
+DMPA should be used with caution.
 CHC should be used with caution, if at all, in any patient with two or more risk factors for arterial cardiovascular disease.

 Curtis KM, Jatlaoui TC, Tepper NK, et al., U.S. Selected Practice Recommendations for Contraceptive Use, 2016.
 MMWR Recomm Rep. 2016 Jul 29;65(4):1-66. doi:10.15585/mmwr.rr6504a1.